boto/boto3/docs/source/guide/configuration.rst

 * ``region_name`` (string) - The AWS Region used in instantiating the client.
 If used, this takes precedence over environment variable and configuration file values.
 But it doesn't overwrite a ``region_name`` value *explicitly* passed to individual service methods.
 * ``signature_version`` (string) - The signature version used when signing requests.
 Note that the default version is Signature Version 4.
 If you're using a presigned URL with an expiry of greater than 7 days, you should specify Signature Version 2.
 * ``s3`` (related configurations; dictionary) - Amazon S3 service-specific configurations.
 For more information, see the `Botocore config reference <https://botocore.amazonaws.com/v1/documentation/api/latest/reference/config.html>`_.
-* ``proxies`` (dictionary) - A dictionary mapping protocol names or endpoint locations to the proxy servers that should be used when communicating with them.
+* ``proxies`` (dictionary) - A dictionary mapping protocol names to the proxy servers that should be used when communicating with them.
 These proxies, if specified, are used for every request.
 See :ref:`specify_proxies` for more information.
 * ``proxies_config`` (dictionary) - Additional proxy configuration settings.
 These are described in :ref:`configure_proxies`.
 * ``retries`` (dictionary) - Client retry behavior configuration options that include retry mode and maximum retry attempts.
 For more information, see the :ref:`guide_retries` guide.